collective/collective.translators/README.md

 - `collective.translators[deepl]`
 - `collective.translators[deepl,aws]`

-Google Translate and Libre Translate support is embbeded because they just require HTTP requests to work.
+Google Translate and Libre Translate support is embedded because they just require HTTP requests to work.

 ## Adding a New Tool